(This post may contain affiliate links. You can find my disclosure page here.)

 Nurses deal with a lot of poo.
-Sometimes patients are incontinent, or they have diarrhea, or they just need a help.
-As a Nurse, its absolutely no big deal to clean and change adult diapers.
-Its primary care and it is important.
+Sometimes patients are incontinent, or they have diarrhea, or they just need help.
+As a Nurse, it’s absolutely no big deal to clean and change adult diapers.
+Its primary care, and it is essential.

 After work, the Nurse Mom with little ones continues to deal with poo.
-Therefore, poo pretty much exists in every aspect of their life, both at home and work.
-For that reason I think the Nurse Mom deserves some acknowledgement.
+Therefore, poo pretty much exists in every aspect of their life, both at home and at work.
+For that reason, I think the Nurse Mom deserves some acknowledgment.

 Nurse Moms don’t sweat the small stuff.

-Moms who are also nurses are usually more concerned about the things that might actually kill someone.
+Moms who are also nurses are usually more concerned about the things that might kill someone.

-Sure, a broken arm would suck and NO mom actually wants to see their child in pain.
-But a broken bone wont kill you.
+Sure, a broken arm would suck, and NO mom wants to see their child in pain.
+But a broken bone won’t kill you.
 Like, for example, falling out a window in a home that is not childproofed.

-Nurse Moms make sure there homes are safe for their kids but don’t helicopter parent them from ever injuring themselves.
-Kids grow and learn a lot through play and they are going to get hurt once in a while.
+Nurse Moms make sure their homes are safe for their kids, but don’t helicopter parent them from ever injuring themselves.
+Kids grow and learn a lot through play, and they are going to get hurt once in a while.
 Minor injuries are a part of childhood.